vedashruta/learn-go/README.md

 ## Slice

 A slice is a dynamically sized, flexible view into an underlying array.
 Unlike arrays, slices do not have a fixed size and can grow or shrink as needed.

+### Are slices contiguously stored?
+Yes, only when they are first created from an array.
+No, if append triggers a reallocation.

 ### Slice Declaration
 A slice is declared using []T, where T is the type of elements.